exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - How Would You Move Mount Fuji?
 Microsoft's Cult of the Puzzle: How the World's Smartest Companies Select the Most Creative Thinkers.
 William Poundstone (in Russian)
 - The God Delusion.
 Richard Dawkins (in Russian)
 - Simpler.
 Matt Madeiro
+- Start with No: The Negotiating Tools That the Pros Don't Want You to Know.
+Jim Camp
 - Word as Image.
 Ji Lee
 - The Magic of Thinking Big.
 David J. Schwartz (in Russian)
 - Buyology: Truth and Lies About Why We Buy.
 Martin Lindstrom (in Russian)